lencsegabor/siitperf/README.md

 siitperf
 ========

-Siitperf is an RFC 8219 SIIT (stateless NAT64) tester written in C++ using DPDK
+Siitperf is an RFC 8219 SIIT (stateless NAT64) tester written in C++ using DPDK, and it can be used under the Linux operating system.

 Introduction
 ------------